Remembrance-Fried/remembrance-fried.github.io/_posts/2021-05-17-locations.md

 tags: [map, location]
 ---

-Here we show all the people attending Fried's Funeral in different parts of the world.
+Most of us are attending Fried's Funeral in different parts of the world.
+Here is a map of where we are...